apache/trafficserver/doc/admin-guide/plugins/cachekey.en.rst

   └─────────────┴──────────────┴──────────────┴──────────────┴─────────────┴─────────────┘

 * The cache key set by the cachekey plugin can be considered as devided into several sections.
-* Every section is manupulated separately by the related plugin parameters (more info in each section description below).
+* Every section is manipulated separately by the related plugin parameters (more info in each section description below).
 * "User-Agent", "Headers" and "Cookies" sections are optional and will be missing from the cache key if no related plugin parameters are used.
 * "Prefix", "Path" and "Query" sections always have default values even if no related plugin parameters are used.
 * All cachekey plugin parameters are optional and if missing some of the cache key sections will be missing (the optional sections) or their values will be left to their defaults.